lm3nitro/Projects/Firewall/Fortinet/Unboxing Fortinet.md

 ### Summary:

-Installing and getting it was fairly easy, I like how user friendly the interface is.
+Installing and getting it was fairly easy; I like how user friendly the interface is.
 Having a firewall in your home network is crucial to protect against intrusion, network control, and for privacy and malware defense.
 Having a firewall is a fundamental layer of security that enhances the safety of your home network.